iotaledger/blueprints/doc-immutability/architecture.md

 ![Document hashing](/img/blueprints/document-immutability-signing.png)

 The document is hashed, using the SHA256-hash function.
 We recommend using at least a 128-bit hashing algorithm.
-The hash is inserted into an `IndexationPayload`-message that is sent to a selected IOTA node, which proceeds to attach it to the Tangle.
+The hash is inserted into an `IndexationPayload`-message that is sent to the selected IOTA node, which proceeds to attach it to the Tangle.
 Once the node attached the message, it returns the message-id, which the user can then store.

 ### Verifying a Document